ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/Multimedia.rst

 .. _sdk_qtmultimedia_multimedia:

 QtMultimedia Multimedia
 =======================

 Multimedia support in Qt is provided by the `Qt Multimedia </sdk/apps/qml/QtMultimedia/qtmultimedia-index/>`_  module.
 The Qt Multimedia module provides a rich feature set that enables you to easily take advantage of a platform's multimedia capabilities such as media playback and the use of camera and radio devices.

-.. rubric:: Features
-   :name: features

 Here are some examples of what can be done with Qt Multimedia APIs:

 -  Access raw audio devices for input and output
 -  Play low latency sound effects
 -  Play media files in playlists (such as compressed audio or video files)
 -  Record audio and compress it
 -  Tune and listen to radio stations
 -  Use a camera, including viewfinder, image capture, and movie recording
 -  Play 3D positional audio with Qt Audio Engine
 -  Decode audio media files into memory for processing
 -  Accessing video frames or audio buffers as they are played or recorded

-.. rubric:: Multimedia Components
-   :name: multimedia-components

 Qt's multimedia APIs are categorized into four main components.
 More information (including background information and class references) is available here:

 -  `Audio Overview </sdk/apps/qml/QtMultimedia/audiooverview/>`_
 -  `Video Overview </sdk/apps/qml/QtMultimedia/videooverview/>`_
 -  `Camera Overview </sdk/apps/qml/QtMultimedia/cameraoverview/>`_
 -  `Radio Overview </sdk/apps/qml/QtMultimedia/radiooverview/>`_

-.. rubric:: Multimedia Recipes
-   :name: multimedia-recipes

-For some quick recipes, look at the overviews above and consult this
+For some quick recipes, look at the overviews above and consult this table:
-table:

 Use case
 Examples